yingkwanyue/RepData_PeerAssessment1/PA1_template.md

 ## Download and preprocessing the data

-First, load the packages needed for the analysis.
+Load the packages needed for the analysis.

 ```r